BSD Overview

 Redemptions & The Peg

-BSD maintains a soft peg to the US dollar through a Bitcoin redemption mechanism.
+BSD maintains a soft peg to the dollar through a Bitcoin redemption mechanism.

 This constant arbitrage creates a price floor and ceiling, keeping BSD pegged to the dollar without relying on a central party.

-Zero Intrinsic Cost: Because BSD is minted directly against sBTC collateral, there is zero intrinsic cost of capital for the bitcoin synthetic dollar, allowing for fundamentally lower borrowing rates.
+• Zero Intrinsic Cost: Because BSD is minted directly against sBTC collateral, there is zero intrinsic cost of capital, allowing for fundamentally lower borrowing rates.

 Last updated